KrishK22/GroqChatAi/README.md

 ## 🏁 Final Words

-Share your hackathon journey — challenges, learnings, fun moments, or shout-outs!
 Started my journey in development in 1st semester and with days and night of dealing with lot of confusion, 404 error in my head it was difficult for me to sit for a project and complete it end-to-end facing new challenges .. to be honest hackazard exciting rewards helped me motivated throughout the hackathon timeline to deal with challenges and not to leave the project in between .